thiagotnunes/change-stream-sample/README.md

   ) PRIMARY KEY (SingerId)
 ```

-4. It will retrieve a change stream with the name `<ldap>ChangeStream` within the `<ldap>-hackaton` database.
+4. It will retrieve a change stream with the name `<ldap>ChangeStream` within the `<ldap>-hackathon` database.
 If the change stream does not exist it will be created.
 The `<ldap>ChangeStream` will be created as follows:

 ```sql
 CREATE CHANGE STREAM <ldap>ChangeStream FOR Singers